David Moss – Custom Build Craftsman

 She looks so beautiful that I wonder what she’ll feel like on the water.
 The nice thing about David’s boats is that they are designed and built as traditional classic boats to their owners’ requirements rather than a set of rules.
 They not only look good but also have excellent sailing performance.

 In fact, there’s no engine at all, how very refreshing.
-This is a boat which relies on winds and the skills of the skipper to get about.
-The only aid is a set of beautifully-made oars, which are stowed neatly into the interior.
+This is a boat that relies on winds and the skills of the skipper to get about.
+The only aid is a set of beautifully made oars, which are stowed neatly into the interior.
 The top of the centreboard case has also been beautifully carved to make an ergonomically designed seat, ideal when rowing.

 David takes the oars and rows us out into the variable gusts that are whistling down Ullswater.
 With the sails set, I take the helm and the main sheet and ease her downwind.
 She does handle beautifully, even though she’s carrying a pretty big main.
 It could easily be reefed but it seems a shame to cut down on the sail area in the lulls.
 However, you do notice the power when a gust hits and my only comment would be that if she were my boat I’d make sure the mainsheet could run more easily, either by using a thinner line or reducing the purchase on the mainsheet blocks.
 By this stage in the afternoon, the wind is becoming flukey but I find her easy enough to handle, so much so that we end up exploring into the upper areas of the lake, where the wind really does go round in circles.
 Just as we’re about to resort to rowing, enough wind fills in to nudge us gently back to the pontoons.